 The command-line client piece of the supervisor is named supervisorctl.
 It provides a shell-like interface to the features provided by supervisord.
-From supervisorctl, a user can connect to different supervisord processes, get status on the subprocesses controlled by, stop and start subprocesses of, and get lists of running processes of a supervisord.
+From supervisorctl, a user can connect to different supervisord processes (one at a time), get status on the subprocesses controlled by, stop and start subprocesses of, and get lists of running processes of a supervisord.

 The command-line client talks to the server across a UNIX domain socket or an internet (TCP) socket.
 The server can assert that the user of a client should present authentication credentials before it allows him to perform commands.
 The client process typically uses the same configuration file as the server but any configuration file with a

 A (sparse) web user interface with functionality comparable to supervisorctl may be accessed via a browser if you start supervisord against an internet socket.
 Visit the server URL (e.g.

 http://localhost:9001/) to view and control process status through the web interface after activating the configuration file’s